Azure/batch-shipyard/docs/20-batch-shipyard-usage.md

   * `--delete-data-disks` will delete attached data disks
   * `--delete-virtual-network` will delete the virtual network and all of its subnets
+  * `--generate-from-prefix` will attempt to generate all resource names using conventions used.
+This is helpful when there was an issue with cluster deletion and the original virtual machine(s) resources can no longer by enumerated.
+Note that OS disks and data disks cannot be deleted with this option.
+Please use `fs disks del` to delete disks that may have been used in the storage cluster.
   * `--no-wait` does not wait for deletion completion.
 It is not recommended to use this parameter.
 * `expand` expands the number of disks used by the underlying filesystems on